risk-first/website/estimating/Analogies.md

 ### Exploring vs. Road-Laying

-Building a network starts with _exploring_.
+Building a transport network starts with _exploring_.
 Once a connection is established, then capacity can be addressed with _engineering_.

 It's easy to get these two confused in software and worry up-front about capacity and design decisions, while in reality you're supposed to be exploring the space of the possible.
 In essence, this is what [Donald Knuth](https://en.wikipedia.org/wiki/Donald_Knuth) is saying with his famous quote: